anycoinsio/docs/src/developer/api/authentication.md

        -H 'Authorization: Your-API-Key'
    ```

-## Revoking API Keys
+## Revoking Access Tokens

-You can revoke an API key anytime from your AnyCoins account to cease its access to the API.
+You can revoke an Access Token anytime from your AnyCoins account to cease its access to the API.

 ## Security Best Practices

 - **Confidentiality**:

-  - It's imperative to keep your API key secret to prevent unauthorized access to your API.
+  - It's imperative to keep your Access Token secret to prevent unauthorized access to your API.
-  - Never expose the API key in publicly accessible areas such as client-side code or public repositories.
+  - Never expose the Access Token in publicly accessible areas such as client-side code or public repositories.

 - **Environment Variables**:

-  - Store your API key in environment variables or in a secure configuration file that is ignored by version control systems.
+  - Store your Access Token in environment variables or in a secure configuration file that is ignored by version control systems.

 - **Key Rotation**:
-  - Regularly rotating API keys minimizes the risk in case a key gets compromised.
+  - Regularly rotating Access Tokens minimizes the risk in case a key gets compromised.